bananaml/serverless-template/README.md

 # Deploy to Banana Serverless:

 - Log in to the [Banana App](https://app.banana.dev)
-- Set up your subscription and github integration following the onboarding
 - Select your customized repo for deploy!

 It'll then be built from the dockerfile, optimized, then deployed on our Serverless GPU cluster and callable with any of our SDKs: